Связаться с нами

 A Workspace provides secure handling of data with high integrity while providing both Design Team and Supply Chain access to that data as needed.
 This latter aspect, of whom can access a Workspace, and more importantly what data they are allowed to access, is facilitated by the Workspace's user access control and sharing capabilities.
 These can be broken down into the following key areas:

 Folders, Items, and Item Revisions in a Workspace can be shared on a number of different levels, in effect defining both the level of visibility of the entity and the level of security for access to it.
-This can range from being strictly private access by specified individuals or roles, through to levels for allowing anyone in the same organization to view or change that entity respectively.
+This can range from being strictly private access by specified individuals or roles, to levels for allowing anyone in the same organization to view or change that entity respectively.

 A Workspace provides a flexible and secure method of centralizing the storage and management of all types of design data used in Altium NEXUS.
 From the symbol to the component, from schematic sheets through to completed PCB designs, the Workspace delivers an ideal method of storing and managing your electronic design data.

 Many design entities can be edited and released into the initial revision of a corresponding, and newly-created Workspace Item, courtesy of the Workspace's support for direct editing.
 Direct editing frees you from the shackles of separate version-controlled source data.
 You can simply edit a supported content type using a temporary editor loaded with the latest source direct from the Workspace itself.
-And once editing is complete, the entity is released (or re-released) into a subsequent planned revision of its parent Item, and the temporary editor closed.
+And once editing is complete, the entity is released (or re-released) into a subsequent planned revision of its parent Item, and the temporary editor is closed.
 There are no files on your hard drive, no questioning whether you are working with the correct or latest source, and no having to maintain separate version control software.
 The Workspace handles it all, with the same great integrity you've come to expect, and in a manner that greatly expedites changes to your data.

 And at any stage, you can come back to any revision of a supported Item in the Workspace, and edit it directly.
 Right-click on the revision and choose the Edit command from the context menu.
 Once again, the temporary editor will open, with the entity contained in the revision opened for editing.
 Make changes as required, then commit the release of the document into the next revision of the Item.